Have questions about First Steps Recovery? We're here to help.

 Addiction is a disease that leaves people physically and mentally depleted.
 It affects all organs of the body, saps the immune system and damages the respiratory system.
 Lack of rest and good nutrition are another problem and contribute to the deterioration of health.

 Many people arrive in treatment extremely underweight and undernourished, with poor muscle tone, skin problems, thinning hair and dental issues.
-These are just some of the outward symptoms.
+These are just some of the physical symptoms.

-It’s not just the body that suffers.
-Drugs and alcohol alter the brain, depriving it of essential oxygen and affecting the levels of neurochemicals in the brain.
-These neurochemicals are vital to keeping mental balance.
-Drugs effectively rewire the brain, resulting in depression, anxiety, fatigue, “brain fog”, short term memory loss, and more.
+It’s not just the body that suffers from addiction.
+Drugs alter the brain, depriving it of essential oxygen and affecting the levels of neurochemicals that are vital to keeping mental balance.
+Drugs effectively rewire the brain, resulting in feelings of depression, anxiety, fatigue, “brain fog”, short term memory loss, and more.
 Over time, these changes can become permanent.

 Poor nutrition also takes a toll on the brain.
 The brain needs a constant supply of high-quality proteins and nutrients in order to function properly.

-Addiction is a disease that leaves people physically and mentally depleted.
-It affects all organs of the body, saps the immune system, and damages the respiratory system.
-Lack of rest and good nutrition are other problems and contribute to the deterioration of health.
+Addiction affects all organs of the body, saps the immune system, and damages the respiratory system.
+Lack of rest and good nutrition due to addiction can also contribute to the deterioration of health.

 Recovery isn’t just about not using drugs and alcohol.
-It is about recovering your body, mind, and spirit.
+It is about recovering your body, mind, and spirit as your own.
 Addiction takes a toll on all areas of life.
 When a person arrives in treatment, they are in desperate need of care and healing.

 In order for recovery from addiction to be successful, attention must be paid to health and wellness.
 It isn’t just about putting on some weight.
 Wellness encompasses nutrition and supplementation, exercise, and mental health.